openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Terminology for Multi-Algorithm Schemes

-The terminology in this document is oriented towards the definitions in {{I-D.ietf-pquip-pqt-hybrid-terminology}}.
+The terminology in this document is oriented towards the definitions in {{?RFC9794}}.
 Specifically, the terms "multi-algorithm", "composite" and "non-composite" are used in correspondence with the definitions therein.
 The abbreviation "PQ" is used for post-quantum schemes.
 To denote the combination of post-quantum and traditional schemes, the abbreviation "PQ/T" is used.